 What Should You Do?

 For those struggling to make ends meet, it might be time to seek help.
-At CreditGuard of America, our certified credit counselors work with you to help you stay on track with your monthly payments and better manage your finances.
-They will help you set up a budget that works for your specific financial situation, so you can start your journey to a more stable financial future.
+At CreditGUARD of America, our certified credit counselors work with you to help you stay on track with your monthly payments and better manage your finances.
+CreditGUARD will help you set up a budget that works for your unique financial situation, so you can start your journey to a more stable financial future.

-It could also be in your best interest to use a debt consolidation program, which offers a proven process for combining your various unsecured debts (like credit cards and student loans) into one manageable payment.
+It could also be in your best interest to use our debt consolidation program, which offers a proven process for combining your various unsecured debts (like credit cards, medical or military debt) into one manageable payment.
 With this program, you will work with one of the certified credit counselors mentioned above to redefine your spending habits and create a healthy budget for your future.

-If you are interested in one of these options, contact us today!
+If you are interested in one of these options, Call CreditGUARD Today!